-The CDI Pocket Guide on page 62 includes one of the AKI diagnostic criteria as: "Increase in Creatinine > 1.5x baseline (historical or measured) which is known or presumed to have occurred within the prior 7 days.”
+The CDI Pocket Guide® includes one of the AKI diagnostic criteria as: "Increase in Creatinine > 1.5x baseline (historical or measured) which is known or presumed to have occurred within the prior 7 days.”

-However, on page 63 the Guidelines for applying this AKI criterion states: The 1.5x diagnostic criteria “can be applied prospectively and retrospectively with broad interpretation of the baseline level which may be one from 6 months or even one year previously if there is no known CKD.”
+However, in our "Guidelines" for applying this AKI criterion states: The 1.5x diagnostic criteria “can be applied prospectively and retrospectively with broad interpretation of the baseline level which may be one from 6 months or even one year previously if there is no known CKD.”

 How we can have a baseline up to one year old but the diagnostic criteria states within the prior 7 days?

 A creatinine level from 6 months to as much as a year before may be used as a baseline to identify AKI at the time of admission─if the patient did not have preexisting CKD or another dramatic change in health since then.
 If a patient is admitted for an acute illness and the creatinine is > 1.5x the past baseline level, it is “presumed” to have occurred within the prior 7 days, and AKI can be diagnosed.